mckzstudios/creature-pals/README.md

 # CreatureChat

 ## Chat with any mob in Minecraft!
-All creatures can talk using AI!
+All creatures can talk & react using AI!

 ### Features
 - **AI-Driven Chats:** Using ChatGPT or open-source AI models, each conversation is unique and engaging!